King rail: Breeding

 The nest is a raised platform built with marsh vegetation and covered by a canopy.
 This is to hide the eggs of this bird from predators that are searching from above.

-The king rail interbreeds with the clapper rail where their ranges overlap; some researchers believe that these two birds belong to the same species.
+The king rail interbreeds with the clapper rail (Rallus crepitans) where their ranges overlap; It can be argued that these two birds belong to the same species according to the biological species concept.

 The king rail lays a clutch of 6 to 14 pale buff eggs with brown spotting.
 They usually measure 41 by 30 mm.
 Both parents incubate the eggs for 21 to 23 days.
 When the eggs hatch, the young are covered in down and are able to leave the nest.
 They are not able to feed themselves, though, and thus must rely on their parents for food for up to six weeks after they hatch.

 Feeding

 This rail forages in shallow water near cover and eats mainly aquatic insects and crustaceans.
 It forages by probing the mud while moving around in shallow water.

 The chicks are fed small arthropod prey by their parents.
 The prey is transferred from one parent's beak to that of the chick.

-In the males, they will give food to whoever it mates with during engagement.
+Males often give food to whomever they pursue during courtship.